Qiskit/qiskit-ibm-runtime/README.md

 ### Backends

-Currently the only backend that support Qiskit Runtime is `ibmq_montreal`.
+Currently the only backends that support Qiskit Runtime are `ibmq_montreal` for select IBM Quantum Network users and `ibmq_qasm_simulator` for all premium users.

 ### API